 Although your policy may provide coverage for certain fertility-related expenses you incurred for your own fertility-related procedures, insurance policies do not cover third parties (your surrogate).
-You need to pay the medical expenses your surrogate incurs at the fertility clinic and the surrogate’s health insurance to cover prenatal care and delivery.
+You need to pay the medical expenses your surrogate incurs at the fertility clinic and, if the surrogate’s own insurance does not cover surrogacy-related maternity and delivery costs, a health insurance policy to cover prenatal care and delivery.

 Can we use the surrogate’s health insurance?